adbuerger/casiopeia/doc/index.rst

 `casiopeia <https://github.com/adbuerger/casiopeia>`_ holds a user-friendly environment for optimum experimental design and parameter estimation and identification applications.
 It does so by providing Python classes that can be initialized with the problem specifications, while the computations can then easily be performed using the available class functions.

-casiopeia makes use of the optimization framework `CasADi <http://casadi.org>`_ to solve parameter estimation problems.
+casiopeia uses the optimization framework
+`CasADi <http://casadi.org>`_ to solve the resulting optimization problems.

 .. note:: casiopeia is still in it's testing state, and does not yet contain all the features it will provide in future versions.
 Therefore, you should check for updates on a regular basis.

 In the following sections, you will receive the information necessary to obtain, install and use casiopeia.
-If you encounter any problems using this software, please feel free to submit your errors with a description of how it occurred to adrian.buerger@hs-karlsruhe.de.
+If you encounter any problems using this software, please feel free to submit your errors with a description of how they occurred to adrian.buerger@hs-karlsruhe.de.

-**New and experimental:** `try casiopeia live in your browser <https://ec2-52-29-32-46.eu-central-1.compute.amazonaws.com:8888/8cacf81e-3d6e-488d-972a-679cb5befefb>`_ [#f1]_
+**New and experimental:** `try casiopeia live in your browser <https://ec2-52-29-32-46.eu-central-1.compute.amazonaws.com:8888/41b11aa6-ece3-480d-91a5-d885f95a2680>`_ [#f1]_

 Contents